q9f/eth.rb/README.md

 ```shell
 geth --dev --http --ipcpath /tmp/geth.ipc &
 ```

+It also expects an `$INFURA_TOKEN` in environment to test some ENS queries on mainnet.

 To run tests, simply use `rspec`.
 Note, that the Ethereum test fixtures are also required.